sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 ## You will learn

-- How to add CAP role restrictions to entities
+- How to add CAP role restrictions to entities.
-- How to add users for local testing
+- How to add users for local testing.
-- How to access the Incident Management application with password
+- How to access the Incident Management application with a password.

 ## Prerequisites

-You have added a launch page for local testing to your application.
+You've added a launch page for local testing to your application.
 Follow the steps in the [Use a Local Launch Page](use-local-launch-page) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 > This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).